psych-214-fall-2016/project-red/report/report.md

 hidden Markov random field model and the expectation-maximization algorithm.
 IEEE Trans Med Imag, 20(1):45-57, 2001.

-Becaues MRF-EM takes a long time to run, I segmented small sections of slices from two subjects as examples.
+Because MRF-EM takes a long time to run, I segmented small sections of slices from two subjects as examples.
 The original section and the results from k-means are also shown for comparison.

 **Subject 10159**
 ![figure for s10159 segmentation]